 Kozy and Michel’s friends have been trying to wake the three of them, and stand back when they start babbling about Persona and rumours.
 Abruptly, Lisa brings up the Joker game, which seems to like a non-sequitur until she explains that since it spread as a rumour, they could see if it’s become true as a way of seeing if rumours are becoming true in general.
 Lisa doesn’t find many willing volunteers, and has to draft Michel’s three friends to perform the ceremony, which involves joining hands, chanting, and then stepping three steps away from one another before taking out your cell phone and calling your own cell phone number.
 Cell phones were just beginning their explosive popularity in Japan around the time, so this would have been especially topical.

 Sure enough, the ritual works, and four copies of a masked being called “Joker” appear in the room, asking the summoners for their “ideals.”
-Unfortunately, they stall, and Joker decides this means he can take their souls!
-Joker uses a strange, diamond skull (probably meant to evoke the idea of crystal skulls, ala “Indiana Jones and the”) to syphon energy away from Michel’s gang, leaving them as “shadowmen,” though he strangely ignores Lisa at first.
+Unfortunately, they stall, and Joker decides this means that he can take their souls!
+Joker uses a strange, diamond skull (probably meant to evoke the idea of crystal skulls, ala “Indiana Jones and the”) to siphon energy away from Michel’s gang, leaving them as “shadowmen,” though he strangely ignores Lisa at first.
 Joker mocks the three’s dreams as impossible, though when you learn their ambitions a few minutes from now, it’s not clear why Joker would say that.
 They just want jobs and stuff.
 Given how Joker seems to be able to modify people’s bodies and make people fall in love with one another, you’d think arranging a career wouldn’t be outside the realm of possibility?
 It might be that he’s being disparaging about dreams in general.
 It’s probably the later, the guy is basically an ass.

 Joker explains that these “shadowmen” will soon be forgotten by everyone, and sure enough we soon learn that only the party is even able to see them (Kozy can’t).
 Joker then decides to attack Tatsuya, summoning his own (unidentified) Persona to do so, and began calling Tatsuya “the Thief” and implying they have a personal history.
 He adds: “What kind of dreams did you build on the corpses of other people’s ideals?”
 He later implies that he knows Michel and Lisa as well.
 But when they all tell him that they have video game amnesia about whatever he’s talking about, he gets upset and says it’s not worth killing them if they don’t know why he’s doing it!
 Well, that’s what he says, but then he sics demons on you, and for all I know is responsible for every demon you encounter for the rest of the game, so he’s being a little inconsistent about whether or not he wants to kill you.
 Ah, that traditional RPG plot hole!
 Yeah, it’s kind of hard to make a plot where the bad guy’s a whole games’ worth of experience points stronger than the player, isn’t it Atlus?
 Maybe you should reconsider your plot structure, is all I’m saying.